Optimizing User Profiles via Contextual Bandits for Retrieval-Augmented LLM Personalization: Results and Analysis

 \subsection{Human Evaluation and Case Study}

 To complement our automatic evaluation and verify the practical utility of the selected profiles, we conduct a rigorous side-by-side human evaluation.
 While automatic metrics measure lexical overlap, they often fail to capture the subtle stylistic nuances, such as voice, stance, and informal phrasing, that define true personalization.
 We focus our human evaluation on \textit{Personalized Tweet Paraphrasing} (Tweet), which requires significant stylistic adaptation to user personas.
 In this study, we randomly sample $250$ instances.
-For each instance, human evaluators are presented with the input query, a snippet of the user's history, and two anonymized model outputs: one generated using one of the most recent baseline ICR and one using PURPLE.
+For each instance, human evaluators are presented with the input query, a snippet of the user's history, and two anonymized model outputs: one generated using the recent baseline, ICR, and the other using PURPLE.
 Evaluators perform a blind, forced-choice comparison to determine which output better reflects the user's specific persona while maintaining semantic fidelity.
-The results demonstrate that PURPLE achieves a decisive victory, surpassing ICR by a margin of $+14.4\%$ ($57.2\%$ vs. $42.8\%$).
+The results demonstrate a strong evaluator preference for PURPLE, surpassing ICR by an absolute margin of $14.4\%$ ($57.2\%$ vs. $42.8\%$).
 This confirms that our method effectively captures personal stylistic features, such as slang usage and informal tone, where heuristic relevance retrieval often fails.
 We provide detailed qualitative case studies analyzing these behaviors in Appendix~\ref{app:case}.